A Reformer Who Takes On The Big Fights

 During the 2020 presidential election, Josh protected the right to vote and defended Pennsylvania’s election result, winning in court dozens of times before and after Election Day.
 He continues to call out the dangerous lies that undermine our democracy and provide steady, strong, and competent leadership to protect voting rights in Pennsylvania.

 In January 2021, Josh was sworn in for his second term as Attorney General, and he continues to stand up for Pennsylvanians, take on big fights, and deliver real results.

 Josh is fighting the opioid epidemic head on.
 He’s arrested more than 6,000 drug dealers while investigating and suing pharmaceutical companies and the CEOs who knowingly perpetuated the crisis to line their own pockets.
-He’s standing up for everyday consumers, seniors who’ve been scammed, and students preyed upon by private lenders by returning over $116 million to Pennsylvanians who have been ripped off.
+He’s standing up for everyday consumers, seniors who’ve been scammed, and students preyed upon by private lenders by obtaining over $328 million in relief to Pennsylvanians who have been ripped off.
 He is leading on criminal justice reform, bringing activists and law enforcement together to launch a new statewide police misconduct database, taking on employers who steal from Pennsylvania workers.

 Josh Shapiro knows Pennsylvanians need a Governor who will take on the biggest fights and solve our most pressing problems.
 As long as Josh is serving our Commonwealth, he will continue to defend Pennsylvanians and deliver results.

 Josh and Lori live in Montgomery County with their three school age sons, and their eldest daughter attends the University of Pittsburgh.